MellonFive/MellonFive/README.md

 <p>Take care and study hard!</p>

-<center>## "Knowledge is something that nobody can take away from us, as it is also the greatest treasure we take from this life." - Lucy Mari Tabuti</center>
+<center><h2>"Knowledge is something that nobody can take away from us, as it is also the greatest treasure we take from this life." - Lucy Mari Tabuti/h2></center>